yinugfOSU/List_Miroservice/README.md

 # List_Miroservice
 My microservice provides a REST API at http://localhost:4000/items for managing shopping list items.
-To request data, use the standard HTTP methods:
+To request data, fetch using the standard HTTP methods:
   GET /items → retrieves all items

   GET /items/:id → retrieves a single item by its id